Techno3Gamma/lightspeed-android/FAQ.md

 ##### What is the default storage for received files?

-The default storage is your device internal memory under the folder titled *TrebleShot*.
+The default storage is your device internal memory under the folder titled *LightSpeed*.

-##### How do I start sharing apps on TrebleShot?
+##### How do I start sharing apps on LightSpeed?

-There are two ways in which you can start sharing files via TrebleShot.
+There are two ways in which you can start sharing files via LightSpeed.
 * QR code scan.
-* Scan for other TrebleShot devices via Wifi.
+* Scan for other LightSpeed devices via Wifi.

-* Switch on your device Wi-Fi, open your Trebleshot app and click *connect* a QR scanner would appear, place the scanner over the host device QR code, for automatic scan and connection.
+* Switch on your device Wi-Fi, open your LightSpeed app and click *connect* a QR scanner would appear, place the scanner over the host device QR code, for automatic scan and connection.

-* Open your TrebleShot app click on scan a prompt message will appear, asking you to enable your device Wi-Fi, select *enable*,  and allow TrebleShot access your device location, click *scan* again, and TrebleShot would search for nearby TrebleShot devices.
+* Open your LightSpeed app click on scan a prompt message will appear, asking you to enable your device Wi-Fi, select *enable*,  and allow LightSpeed access your device location, click *scan* again, and LightSpeed would search for nearby LightSpeed devices.
-A list of available TrebleShot devices would appear for selection.
+A list of available LightSpeed devices would appear for selection.

-##### How do I check my received files from TrebleShot?
+##### How do I check my received files from LightSpeed?

 Your received files would appear on your device notification.